-When parents lie to their children they are hurting them deeply.
+When parents lie to their children, they are hurting them deeply.

 Posted Jun 15, 2014

-When parents tell a child that what they know to be true, in fact is not, they cause their child to choose between trusting themselves and trusting their parents.
+Also, when parents tell a child that what they know to be true, in fact is not, they cause their child to choose between trusting themselves and trusting their parents.
 This is not a choice a child can make and remain intact and healthy.

-What should parents do when they want to protect their children from the truth?
+So, what should parents do when they want to protect their children from the truth?
 Parents need to accept that they can’t protect their children and that lying only leaves children knowing the truth and wondering why parents are lying about it.

 Here are very common mistakes parents make in the name of protecting children from the truth:

 1. Telling a child that Mom and Dad "love each other" and just can’t be together anymore.
 When parents divorce, they don’t love each other.
 Parents need to tell it like it is.
 They need to acknowledge that they no longer want to be married.

 2. Acting in their own interest and missing an important event, and not acknowledging it to the child.
 Parents need to own their failure in this scenario by sincerely apologizing.
 If not, they will teach their child that they can’t count on their parent to follow through, and that lying is an acceptable way of avoiding responsibility.